ItalyPaleAle/hereditas/auth0/README.md

 - **Application type**: Should be "Single Page Application"
 - **Allowed callback URLs**: List of URLs (one per line) where your app is available
-- **JWT Expiration**: Recommended to set it to a value that make sense for you, for example 3600 seconds (1 hour)
+- **JWT Expiration**: Recommended to set it to a value that make sense for you, for example 1800 seconds (30 mins)

 Under **Advanced Settings**, then **OAuth**: